Polish złoty: Fourth złoty (PLN)

 After the fall of communism in 1989 and resulting hyperinflation in 1990, the złoty was again redenominated.
 On 11 May 1994, a redenomination project from the NBP was approved; the act allowing the project to come into force was ratified on 7 July 1994.
 Thus, on 1 January 1995, the PLN was introduced at a rate of 1 PLN to 10,000 PLZ.
 Redesigned coins and banknotes were released featuring Polish monarchs, which were printed by De La Rue in London (until 1997) and PWPW in Warsaw (from 1997).

 Between 2013 and 2014, the banknotes received additional security features.
 The design does not differ greatly from the original 1994 series, but is distinguishable by the added white-coloured field with a watermark on the obverse.
 The updated notes also possess randomly arranged dotting, which are part of the EURion constellation.

-On 10 February 2017, a 500zł banknote with the likeness of John III Sobieski began circulating.
+On 10 February 2017, a 500-złotych banknote with the likeness of John III Sobieski began circulating.
 On 2 October 2019, the commemorative 19 złotych note was released.
-In 2021, Adam Glapiński, president of the National Bank of Poland, announced that a 1000zł note will be introduced in the near future, but the project was cancelled in 2024.
+In 2021, Adam Glapiński, president of the National Bank of Poland, announced that a 1,000-złotych note would be introduced in the near future, but the project was cancelled in 2024.

 Future of the złoty

 One of the conditions of Poland joining the European Union in May 2004 obliges the country to eventually adopt the euro, though not at any specific date and only after Poland meets the necessary stability criteria; serious discussions regarding joining the Eurozone have ensued.
 An amendment to Article 227 of the Constitution of the Republic of Poland, which cedes the exclusive right to issue money to the Bank of Poland, will be required.
-While opinions of the euro have not always been favorable, 2022 opinion polling on behalf of the European Commission found 60% of respondents support adopting the euro.
-As of June 2025, Poland has not yet begun the process to adopt the Euro.
+Public opinion remains skeptical about adopting the euro; a 1 January 2026 opinion poll found that 72% of respondents disapprove of adopting euro.
+As of the beginning of 2026, Poland has not yet begun the process of switching to the euro.